afalkenberg/APB_I2C_MULTI/README.md

 If we write ADDRESS, REGISTER and DATA then the NUM needs to be set to 1.
 For write we support only NUM = {0,1} and for read we support only
 NUM = {1,2,3,4,5,6,7,8}.

+### Normal Write Operation
+To write a byte to a I2C register we need to perform the following steps.
+1. Define the Target ADDRESS or slave ADDRESS
+2. Define the REGISTER
+3. Define the DATA
+4. Set RW to 0
+5. Set NUM to 1
+6. Set ENABLE to 1
+7. Set ENABLE to 0

+### Write Operation before a Read Operation
+Before we can perform a read operation we need to send the ADDRESS and the REGISTER over to the I2C.
+We are not sending the DATA therefore the following sequence is used.
+1. Define the Target ADDRESS or slave ADDRESS
+2. Define the REGISTER
+3. Set RW to 0
+4. Set NUM to 0
+5. Set ENABLE to 1
+6. Set ENABLE to 0

+Setting the NUM to 0 ensures that no DATA byte is sent.

+### Read Operation
+The read operation therefore can be performed as follows after the above write operation already set the register.
+1. Define the Target ADDRESS or slave ADDRESS
+2. Set RW to 1
+3. Set NUM to 1
+4. Set ENABLE to 1
+5. Set ENABLE to 0

+The RW 1 bit defines that it is a read.
+The NUM can now be anything between 1 and 8.
+In the example we only read one byte.
+The block read needs to be supported by the target.